Why can't I terminate my Amazon EC2 instance?

 The instance is in the stopping or pending state

-If the instance appears to be "stuck" in the stopping state, see Troubleshooting stopping your instance.
-After you have successfully stopped the instance, you can terminate it.
+If the instance appears to be "stuck" in the stopping state, see Troubleshoot stopping your instance.
+After you have successfully stopped the instance, you can then terminate it.

-If the instance remains in the pending state for more than 30 minutes after you attempt to launch it, then run the stop or terminate command from the AWS Command Line Interface (AWS CLI).
-To assist with troubleshooting, enable the --debug option.
+If the instance remains in the pending state for more than 30 minutes after you attempt to launch it, then use the AWS Command Line Interface (AWS CLI) to stop the instance.
+In the AWS CLI, run the stop command with a --force option or run the terminate command

 Note: If you receive errors when running AWS CLI commands, make sure that you’re using the most recent version of the AWS CLI.